JerryI/wljs-docs/docs/frontend/Advanced/Slides/Slides.md

 The result will be the same.
 Additional tags we used `div` are necessary to help WLX to differentiate between the first and the second arguments of `Columns` similar to how `li` and `ul` tags are used to make lists.

 :::note
-See advanced guide on components by the link [components](frontend/Advanced/Slides/components.md)
+See advanced guide on components by the link [Building components](frontend/Advanced/Slides/Widgets%20and%20components/Building%20components.md)
 :::

 ## Images